-If the writer is also involved in social media development (which requires posting new original materials every day) this can no longer be considered a hobby: it becomes at the least a part-time job and that should be paid.
+If the writer is also involved in social media development (which requires posting new original materials every day) this can no longer be considered a hobby: it becomes at the least a part-time job, and that should be paid.
 Have a look at the level of salaries of scientific writers for financial reference.

-To write a large educational article like the ones relating to public concerns about life extension, the activist has to spend about a week to gather appropriate materials from different fields, and then has to spend a few days writing the article.
+To write a large educational article like the ones relating to public concerns about life extension, the activist has to spend about a week to gather appropriate materials from different fields and then has to spend a few days writing the article.

-An article on a topic such as overpopulation requires collecting official reports and scientific publications regarding topics such as population dynamics, food production and consumption, water production and consumption, different sources of energy and the forecast for their development, agricultural development, ecology, transportation, comparison of different technologies and many others.
+An article on a topic such as overpopulation requires collecting official reports and scientific publications regarding topics such as population dynamics, food production and consumption, water production and consumption, different sources of energy and the forecast for their development, agricultural development, ecology, transportation, comparison of different technologies, and many others.
 It should be no surprise that one article of this type may need a couple of weeks of part-time activity to prepare.

 Presenting the cause and networking

-After the conference is over, the activist has to engage in follow-up activities, exchanging emails, preparing new proposals for collaboration, setting and going to meetings with new partners – or engaging other team members to do so.
+After the conference is over, the activist has to engage in follow-up activities, exchanging emails, preparing new proposals for collaboration, and setting and going to meetings with new partners – or engaging other team members to do so.

-In the case of lobbying for changes in the law (which can take several years), the activist has to attend from 5 to 20 meetings of the working group per year, to ensure the proposed changes are still being considered and keep being included in the new version of the law.
+In the case of lobbying for changes in the law (which can take several years), the activist has to attend from 5 to 20 meetings of the working group per year to ensure that the proposed changes are still being considered and keep being included in the new version of the law.
 Each meeting can take a half of a working day and implies some follow-up analytical and networking activities.
-You can check these links to have an estimate of salaries of the professional lobbyists or government relations managers.
+You can check these links to have an estimate of salaries of professional lobbyists or government relations managers.

-Whilst a non-profit can engage volunteer support and avoid some (but not all) expenditures on video production and social media management, certain aspects inevitably imply a significant monetary investment.
+While a non-profit can engage volunteer support and avoid some (but not all) expenditures on video production and social media management, certain aspects inevitably imply a significant monetary investment.

-For instance, organization of a decent scientific conference requires $30-50k (the size of NIA grant for a scientific conference).
-This money is spent on booking a conference hall, appropriate sound equipment, arranging meals for the participants, travel and accommodation for the top speakers, translation services, video recording, broadcasting and technical support.
+For instance, organization of a decent scientific conference requires $30-50k (the size of an NIA grant for a scientific conference).
+This money is spent on booking a conference hall, appropriate sound equipment, arranging meals for the participants, travel and accommodation for the top speakers, translation services, video recording, broadcasting, and technical support.

 Editing of the video coming from a one-day conference usually requires a few weeks of part-time work.
 This is why in case the organization is hosting events on a regular basis, or is producing other video content, it can mean that a video editing specialist should be a part of the core team.

-The event management, depending on how large the conference is, can require part-time commitment of 2-5 team members for about a year, and full-time commitment during the month when the conference takes place.
+The event management, depending on how large the conference is, can require part-time commitment of 2-5 team members for about a year and full-time commitment during the month when the conference takes place.
 Volunteering in event management is usually not an option: when dealing with VIP participants and partner organizations, it is better to avoid sudden breaks of communication.

-This means that, apart from the expenditures of the conference hall and participants travel and accommodation, the advocacy group also has to find resources for several part-time salaries for the event managers in order to ensure the conference will be prepared in time and to a good standard.
+This means that, apart from the expenditures of the conference hall and participants’ travel and accommodation, the advocacy group also has to find resources for several part-time salaries for the event managers in order to ensure that the conference will be prepared in time and to a good standard.
 All of us welcome events where a registration fee is absent, but have you ever thought where else the money for the conference comes from?

 Looking at all these costs above, it is really hard to understand why some members of the public expect an advocacy group to effectively promote the cause while also condemning any fundraising efforts to meet these administrative expenditures.
-Isn’t it more logical to ensure enough resources for a company to operate to its maximum potential, in order to have a bigger impact?
+Isn’t it more logical to ensure enough resources for a company to operate to its maximum potential in order to have a bigger impact?

 American humanitarian activist Dan Pallotta, whose successful campaigns for AIDS and breast cancer research (which later became a case study of Harvard Business School) were explained by significant investments into fundraising activities, was crucified “for greed” and had to go out of business for having spent 40% for overhead while only 5-10% are considered “normal” for a charity.
 Watch his TEDx Talk to learn this sad story.

-And then again, nobody questions the commitment of volunteers.
+Then again, nobody questions the commitment of volunteers.
 But the studies show that “healthy” volunteering takes no more than 2 hours per week , and if it is more, a volunteer can burn out quickly and leave the organization.

 This amount of time, even if spent regularly, is not enough to acquire and maintain the necessary level of expertise for networking and lobbying projects.
 It is also not enough to ensure regular educational activities either.